ccc-certifier-framework/certifier-framework-for-confidential-computing/Doc/Suggested_features.md

 0. Apply to Confidential Computing Consortium
 1. Language bindings for python (Possibly also for Rust?
 Go?
 Java?
 C#?)
-2. Example to run Certifier in TEE with key provisioning and resilient access to many certifier services.
+2. Switch to smphost tools
-3. Example of multi-domain certification (and API connection over secure channel)
+3. Example to run Certifier in TEE with key provisioning and resilient access to many certifier services.
-4. Nitro support
+4. Example of multi-domain certification (and API connection over secure channel)
-5. Investigate fragile mutual auth TLS connections
+5. Nitro support
-6. Integration with Confidential Containers from IBM
+6. Investigate fragile mutual auth TLS connections
-7. Support RSA-3072 --- Done with FilterPolicy integration.
+7. Integration with Confidential Containers from IBM
 8. Platform attestation for SGX
 9. Write/read/open/close_encrypted (DoD request)
 10. GPU support